bplatta/platpi-site/content/posts/making-sense-of-things.md

 Up simba.
 "there's a tension between what John McCain's appeal is and the way tthat appeal must be stractured and packaged in order to get him elected. to get you to buy."

+Kant - categorical imperative.
+Its what we all truly believe when were thinking sensibly. govt - a universally valid will under which everyone can be free. govt is exernalized, institutionalized best version of ourselves.

+Derrida - deconstructed false dichotomies.
+Slaves when under the rule of our own passions.